GRAVITATION

 The two theories, however, give significantly different results.

-The differences are highlighted by comparing the two cases, using as numerical examples the sun as a massive object and a black hole with the mass of the sun.
+The differences are highlighted by comparing the two cases, using as numerical examples the sun as a massive object and a hypothetical black hole of the mass of the sun.

 Finally, different types of trajectories for a photon arriving from infinity or emitted near a black hole are discussed within the framework of general relativity, leading to some unusual phenomena that depend on the locations of the observer and of the light source.